henrychoi7/Ransom-cover/README.md

 # Ransom-cover
-Ransom-cover is a open source tool designed for detecting ransom-ware and preventing future ransom-ware infections on your PC.
+Ransom-cover is an integrated solution designed for detecting ransom-ware, decrypting infected files and preventing future ransom-ware infections on your PC.

 ## Features